The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-JandirGregorio/src/short-response.md

 'Laisha is the hardest working person in the room.'
 ```

+This occurs because the variable `theHustler = "Laisa"` has a global scope and `theHustler = "Paul"` has a block scope.
+This means that the block scope variable only exists within the function and can't be accessed from outside of it.
+For instance, when `shoutout()` is ran, `theHustler` will hold the value `"Paul"`.
+However, when `` console.log(`${theHustler} is also the hardest working person in the room.`)  `` is ran, `theHustler` will now hold `"Laisa"`, as it's a global variable, and `theHustler` from the function is out of scope.

 ### Question 4

 **Functions** in **JavaScript** usually take a fixed number of parameters, and when invoking the function, we use the same number of **arguments**.
 However, let's say we wanted a function that takes an indefinite number of **arguments**.
 Instead of writing several functions with specific numbers of parameters, we can use **rest parameters**.
 They allow you to pass in as many **arguments** to the function in the form of an **array**.